Free Things To Do This Summer In Denver

-The many farmers' markets spread throughout The Mile High City aren't just about locally grown farm-fresh produce, delicious baked goods and good-to-the-last bite prepared foods - though you'll find more than enough of those things.
-Each Denver Farmers' Market is a festive, weekly street fair, with live entertainment, family friendly activities and a vibrant crowd of locals.
+The many farmers' markets spread throughout The Mile High City aren't just about locally grown farm-fresh produce, delicious baked goods and yummy prepared foods — though you'll find more than enough of those things.
+Each Denver farmers' market is a festive, weekly street fair, with live entertainment, family-friendly activities and a vibrant crowd of locals.

 A Taste of Colorado